Jonathan2251/lbd/source/genobj.rst

    :local:
    :depth: 4

-The previous chapters introducing the assembly code generation only.
+The previous chapters focused solely on **assembly code generation**.
-This chapter adding the elf obj support and verify the generated obj by objdump utility.
-With LLVM support, the Cpu0 backend can generate both big endian and little endian obj files with only a few code added.
-The Target Registration mechanism and their structure are introduced in this chapter.
+This chapter extends that by **adding ELF object file support**
+and verifying the generated object files using the `objdump` utility.

+With LLVM support, the **Cpu0 backend** can generate both **big-endian**
+and **little-endian** object files with minimal additional code.

+Additionally, this chapter introduces the **Target Registration mechanism**
+and its structure.

-Similar to :numref:`asm-emit` of previous chapter, but this chapter emit binary obj instruction as :numref:`obj-emit`.
+Similar to :numref:`asm-emit` from the previous chapter :ref:`sec-backendstructure`, but this chapter focuses on emitting **binary object instructions** as shown in :numref:`obj-emit`.

 .. _obj-emit:
 .. graphviz:: ../Fig/genobj/obj-emit.gv